enterspeedhq/enterspeed-docs/docs/getting-started/data-sources.md

 Give your source group a name and select a type (_the type is only used to better help you differentiate your source groups_).

 You also need to select a mode for the source group (Schema Transformation or Auto Indexing).
-Modes define have you can work with the data you ingest into the sources in the source group.
+Modes define how you can work with the data you ingest into the sources in the source group.
 Read more about [source group mode](../key-concepts/source-groups#modes).

 Next, give your data source a name, select one or more environments and then click the _Add_-button.
 Once you have added your data sources, click the _Create_-button.